Trip Facts

 Altitude Sickness and Acclimatization

 Altitude sickness is common at an altitude above 3000m.
 Here in Nepal, during trekking, altitude sickness chances are high.
 The high elevation, the weather, and the temperature play a key role.
-Thus, to prevent altitude sickness acclimatization is quintessential.
+Thus, to prevent altitude sickness, acclimatization is quintessential.
 Thus, the acclimatization rest days are carefully scheduled to adapt to the surroundings.
 All age groups and even healthy people can suffer from altitude sickness.
 But, no need to panic as its symptoms and precautionary advice is given below:

 Altitude Sickness Symptoms